 What To Do When Your Partner Doesn’t Like Your Sex Fetish

-One of the biggest problems that could arise from this situation is if one member of the relationship feels judged.
-For instance, if someone in a relationship has a foot fetish, then they might want to open up and tell their partner about this.
-If the partner thinks this is gross, then they might decide to make fun of the fetish, and this will lead to hurt feelings.
-It’s fine to not like a fetish, but you shouldn’t be hurtful about it.
-Simply note that this specific sexual fetish is not for you and then move on to try to find other ways that you can connect sexually.
+One of the biggest problems that may arise from this situation is if one member of the relationship feels judged.
+For instance, if someone in a relationship has a foot fetish, then they might want to open up and tell their partner about this or incorporate it into their sexual experiences.
+However, if the other partner is turned off by it and becomes judgmental or belittling, this may lead to hurt feelings or resentment.
+It’s perfectly okay to not like a fetish, but it’s important to also respect your partner’s wants, needs, and desires.
+If a specific sexual fetish is not for you, it may help to move on from it, and try to find other ways that you can connect sexually.

-As long as a sexual fetish isn’t going to cause harm in some way, it’s fine to entertain the idea and then turn it down if you don’t like it.
-If a fetish runs the risk of exposing you to a sexually transmitted disease, such as sleeping with other people, then you might want to turn it down flat out.
-Just try to be respectful, and you shouldn’t encounter any relationship problems.
-There might be times when a person will be disappointed that you don’t like a fetish, but they should be accepting of your feelings if they truly care about you.
+As long as a sexual fetish isn’t going to cause harm to either partner in any way, it’s perfectly acceptable to entertain the idea and then turn it down if a partner isn’t interested.
+If a fetish runs the risk of exposing you to a sexually transmitted disease, such as sleeping with other people, then you may want to take extra precautions to protect yourself or decide if it is something that you want to partake in.
+Regardless of what sexual fetish you or your partner may have, it’s important to be respectful and honest.
+There might be times when a person will be disappointed that you don’t like a fetish, but if they truly care about you, they will most likely be accepting of your feelings.

 When Sex Fetishes Become A Problem

 For some couples, relationship counseling might be beneficial.
-If you’re struggling to come together in certain ways, then you might need a professional perspective to help guide you.
-Learning how to gel as a couple sexually might take some time, and coming to accept certain things about your partner might not be easy.
-If you love each other and you want this relationship to work out, then spending time with a therapist is perfect.
-You can work through issues that might be holding you back while learning how to communicate better.
-This could lead to a happier relationship, and you might even be able to figure out how to come together sexually as well.
+If you’re experiencing difficulties with communication and understanding, or you’re experiencing concerns within your sexual relationship, then a professional and non-biased perspective may be helpful to guide you.
+Learning how to come together as a couple sexually may take some time, and coming to accept certain things about your partner or yourself may not always be easy.
+With a licensed counselor, you can work through any issues that might be holding you back while learning how to communicate better within your relationship.
+This may lead to a happier, more fulfilling relationship, and you may even be able to figure out how to improve your sexual connection as well.